 On the last day of the two-week festival, there is a parade of bands.
 These are not like our marching bands.
 Each town, including Heidelberg, has a large group of trumpeters that participate and represent the heralders of centuries gone by.

 Schriesheimer Mathaisemarkt concludes with fireworks in front of the Strahlenburg that rival the Macy’s 4th of July display.
 Red spot lights also flash on and off and make the castle appear to be ablaze.
 And so ends the annual Matthaise Markt fest in Schriesheim, Germany.

 Heidelberg’s Annual Festival Calendar

-During summer’s first week of June, July and September, Castle illumination and fireworks can be seen from one of the many Neckar River tour boats or from an outside cafe table on the Hauptstrasse (main pedestrian walking zone) that itself has a beautiful view of the castle.
+Watch for Castle illumination and fireworks from one of the many Neckar River tour boats during summer’s first week of June, July and September.
+Alternatively, catch them from an outside cafe table on the Hauptstrasse (main pedestrian walking zone) that itself has a beautiful view of the castle.

 Be sure to check the tourism department’s online event calendar prior to planning your visit.

 Airfare to Europe is particularly low during the “off” season, which is from after New Year’s to about the end of June.
 Look for bargains for the “fest” season which begins the first of March.
 From Heidelberg, easily reach Schriesheim by car, bike or the Strassenbahn (streetcar).

 Don’t forget to buy a Heidelberg Card, a discount option for attractions and tours that’s a great value.
 Get free entry to the university, a prison, the castle and access to public transportion.